tfahey/verademo-java/DEMO_NOTES.md

 Notes, tips, and hints for using the various Veracode scan types with this application.

-Also see the `docs` folder for in-depth explanations of the various exploits exposed in this application.
+Also see the `docs/flaws` folder for in-depth explanations of the various exploits exposed in this application.

 ## Static scanning